florencemezino/bookinner/READMEMS3.md

 End users for this project are readers who wants to focus on their personal development.

-2. Profile / Persona : Readers
+2. Profile : Readers

-Readers want to focus on their personnal development and want to include more readings in their life.
+Readers who want to focus on their personnal development and want to include more readings in their life.
 They want to take time to read more and share their recommendations.
 They want to have the possibility to buy, sell or simply exchange books.

-* identity and behaviours
+a. identity and behaviours

 Readers interacting with the site are English speaker and we can determine different profiles :
 - beginner : users who read very rarely like 1 book every 6 months and wish to read more.
 - intermediate : users who read 1 book every month or two months and wants to read more.
-- advanced : user who reads several books a month and is keen to share their reviews online / interact with a community.
+- advanced : user who reads several books a month and is keen to share their recommendations online / interact with a community.
 They have a important recommendations books library and wish to sell or even exchange their books.

-* expectations
+b. expectations
 - Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance etc.
 - Readers have a strong willingness to integrate reading more books in their personal development.
 - Readers want to have access to a large library of books about personal development.
 - Readers wants to read reviews with great insights to esily choose their next reading

-* restraints
+c. restraints
 - Readers believe they don't have time to read
 - Readers feel overwhelmed about all the great books they could read and they don't dare to start
 - Beginner readers might feel impostor symdrome when seeing other reading progress and recommendations